 Our students are very important to us, and that is why we have taken on the challenge of truly determining in which specific area(s) our students need the most intense assistance or extended learning.
 We are excited to continue along this journey and know that it is in the best interest of all WJH students.

 Computers and Technology

-All classrooms have digital projectors, teacher computers, DVD players, voice enhancement systems, Smart Board technology, and document cameras.
-Our school also has one IPOD cart with 40 IPODS for classroom use on it.
+All classrooms have digital projectors, teacher computers, voice enhancement systems, Smart Board technology, and document cameras.
 We have one computer lab available for classroom use during the day, and students have access to the computers before and after school in our media center.
 In addition, every classroom has a cart with 40 chromebooks for student instruction, projects and assignments.
 Through the internet patrons are able to access student grades, teacher web pages, and email addresses of all staff.
 All staff is working on maintaining and updating new teacher web pages through a program named CANVAS.
 Our school has a very useful website where parents can find information about general school activities, policies, teacher websites and emails, curriculum, testing data, district information, etc. Parents can pay their students’ class fees as well on our school website.
 Our community has been very supportive in their donation of money or equipment needed to keep our school updated with technology.
 All support in the past, present, and future is very much appreciated!